The Best Free Books for Learning Data Science

 An Introduction to Data Science (PDF link) - This introductory text was already listed above, but we’re listing it again in the R section as well, because it does cover quite a bit of R programming for data science.

-Advanced R – This is precisely what it sounds like: a free online text that covers more advanced R programming topics, most of which will be relevant if you’re using R regularly for data science.
+Advanced R - This is precisely what it sounds like: a free online text that covers more advanced R topics.

 Neural Networks and Deep Learning - This free online book aims to teach machine learning principles.
 It’s not the place to go to learn the technical intricacies of any particular library, and it’s written with the now-outdated Python 2.7 rather than Python 3, but there’s still a lot of valuable wisdom here.